 From the above, it can be seen that the correction to the eigenvalue $\lambda \ \bigl(\equiv k_z^2 \bigr) $ is $\mathrm{O}(\delta^2)$, and the same holds for $k_z$.
-This is because its first-order correction arises from the variation of $\bar{\epsilon}$.
-Since we keep $\bar{\epsilon}$ invariant and ensure that the unit cell average satisfies $\langle\varepsilon(x)\rangle=0$ in equation~(\ref{eq:epperiodic}), the first-order correction vanishes.
-We also note that the eigenvalue $\lambda > 0$ corresponds to the propagating Bloch waves we are interested in, while $\lambda < 0$ corresponds to the evanescent Bloch waves that can be ignored in the context of perturbation.
-Further introducing a matrix $\textbf{U}=(u_{nm})$ defined as:
+This is because its first-order correction arises from the variation in $\bar{\epsilon}$.
+Because we keep $\bar{\epsilon}$ invariant and ensure that the unit cell average satisfies $\langle\varepsilon(x)\rangle=0$ in the equation (\ref{eq:epperiodic}), the first-order correction vanishes.
+We also note that the eigenvalue $\lambda > 0$ corresponds to the propagating Bloch waves of interest in this study, whereas $\lambda < 0$ corresponds to the evanescent Bloch waves that can be ignored in the context of perturbation.
+We further introduce a matrix $\textbf{U}=(u_{nm})$ defined as:

-we can rewrite equation~(\ref{eq:eigenstatepertur}) as:
+We can rewrite equation~(\ref{eq:eigenstatepertur}) as: